Valian Betty Masson1

 F, #216034, b. circa 1828, d.
 26 April 1923

-Dorothea Hay was born circa 1828.2 She was the daughter of Sir Adam Hay, 7th Bt. and Henrietta Callender Grant.1 She married Henry Edwyn Chandos Scudamore-Stanhope, 9th Earl of Chesterfield, son of Sir Edwyn Francis Scudamore-Stanhope, 2nd Bt. and Mary Dowell, on 6 August 1851 at St. John's Church, Edinburgh, Midlothian, Scotland.1 She died on 26 April 1923 at 26 Eaton Gardens, Chelsea, London, England.2 She was buried on 1 May 1923 at Holme Lacey, Gloucestershire, England.2 Her will was probated in July 1923, at £10,701 gross and £9,815 net.2
+Dorothea Hay was born circa 1828.2 She was the daughter of Sir Adam Hay, 7th Bt. and Henrietta Callender Grant.1 She married Henry Edwyn Chandos Scudamore-Stanhope, 9th Earl of Chesterfield, son of Sir Edwyn Francis Scudamore-Stanhope, 2nd Bt. and Mary Dowell, on 6 August 1851 at St. John's Church, Edinburgh, Midlothian, ScotlandG.1 She died on 26 April 1923 at 26 Eaton Gardens, Chelsea, London, EnglandG.2 She was buried on 1 May 1923 at Holme Lacey, Gloucestershire, EnglandG.2 Her will was proven (by probate) in July 1923, at £10,701 gross and £9,815 net.2

-From 6 August 1851, her married name became Scudamore-Stanhope.1 As a result of her marriage, Dorothea Hay was styled as Countess of Chesterfield on 19 October 1883.
+From 6 August 1851, her married name became Scudamore-Stanhope.1 After her marriage, Dorothea Hay was styled as Countess of Chesterfield on 19 October 1883.

 Citations